cdrummey216/whoami/framing.md

 *That* is where oneness can be *found*.
 Harmonize your actions and thoughts now with your ideal self in order to *get there*.

+The ideal self is the vision of the self that each individual has for themselves.
+How do you want to be understood?
+How do you want to communicate your self?
+Where is that person when you envision them?
+That person and that place is a waypoint that will guide your responses in real-time.
+Follow the guide long enough, and you will reach your ideal self.

+Heaven is peace elsewhere.
+The ideal self is a guide to find peace here and now.
+It can be realized and sustained by holding to the ideal.

 Imagine yourself as a ship at sea, the sounds of the waves surround you and above in the clear sky, you can see the stars innumerable.
 With one hand on the helm, you keep your eye fixed on a single star.
 A straight line can be traced from the tip of your bow, off the horizon. and upwards, until it reaches your star.
 You are determined and calm because you have a destination and the passion to get there.
 All you have to do is keep your eye on that star.

 A star can be something, anything, that acts as a waypoint for the self, or a guiding influence on the things we do, the things we think, and the things we say.